 When children do eventually encounter the church, it does not present in a useful way.
 Catholic teaching materials have become very American and childish.
 Western people with any conception of culture have a sense of what religion should be.
 It is stone cathedrals with stained glass windows, monks chanting solemnly in arcane languages, illuminated manuscripts painstakingly copied by hand and a serious and reverent mass.
 For western people Catholicism with its understanding of the fallen human condition and the immortality of the soul is the only convincing religion.
 But instead of being shown Catholicism with its magnificent traditions and its uncompromising, necessary truths young people are shown just another watered down version of Protestantism.
 They are given kumbayah instead of Gregorian chant, smiling cartoons instead of leather bound bibles, social justice instead of the relationship of the soul with God.

 The problem with modern church music is obvious to most people and neatly summarised by the comedian Danny Bhoy in the video below.
-It is not necessary to continue watching past 1.42 unless you are enjoying the skit.
+It is not necessary to continue watching past 1.42.

 This video illustrates the way many students feel when confronted with fun religious activities: